varstruct/varstruct/README.md

 If `value` is the wrong type to be encoded, or there is not enough room left in `buffer` after `offset` then throw an error.

+After `encode` is called, a codec must set `encode.bytes` to be the number of bytes used to encode that value.

 #### codec.decode(buffer, offset=0)

 decode the `value` encoded in `buffer` starting at `offset`.